Camping (American TV series): Critical response

-The series has been met with a mixed to negative response from critics upon its premiere.
+The series was met with a mixed to negative response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the first season holds a 27% approval rating, with an average rating of 4.84 out of 10 based on 51 reviews.
 The website's critical consensus reads, "The first season of Camping makes it difficult to determine who the least happy campers are: those on the screen or those watching it."
 Metacritic, which uses a weighted average, assigned the season a score of 50 out of 100 based on 29 critics, indicating "mixed or average reviews".

 In a negative review, Varietys Caroline Farmke criticized the series saying, "the series wastes its potential, showing so little insight or movement that watching Camping becomes nearly as unpleasant as it is for the characters living through it."

-In another unfavorable critique, Colliders Andrea Reiher was equally dismissive saying, "It truly leaves one wondering: What is the point of this show?
+In another unfavorable critique, Colliders Andrea Reiher was equally dismissive saying: "It truly leaves one wondering: What is the point of this show?
 If it's not laughs or personal growth, is it just a slice-of-life comedy about unlikable people?
 That's not enough, especially in this overcrowded TV landscape.
 Plus, who has the patience to wait half a season or more before finding characters they want to stay with on this journey?
 Despite high hopes for this combination of Dunham's writing talent and Garner's charisma, there just isn't enough over the first four episodes to really make this a comedy worth tuning into.
 You can skip this Camping trip."
-In a more mixed assessment, Indiewire Ben Travers was slightly more positive saying, "Camping is certainly an ensemble-driven comedy, and the supporting cast is easier to get behind, but that's like saying it's easier to build a fire with a piece of glass than two rocks.
+In a more mixed assessment, Indiewire's Ben Travers was slightly more positive saying, "Camping is certainly an ensemble-driven comedy, and the supporting cast is easier to get behind, but that's like saying it's easier to build a fire with a piece of glass than two rocks.
 Both will test your patience, and they don't work well together."
-In a rare positive evaluation, The Wall Street Journals John Anderson described the series as "A very funny, quasi-cringy series that takes the Sartre-esque point of view into the great outdoors."

 Gwen Inhat of The A.V.
 Club summed up her D+ review, "It’s a waste of a fine cast and a bucolic setting.
 One possible upside for the series is that Camping might inspire people to go camping themselves, just to get away from TV for awhile".

+In a rare positive evaluation, The Wall Street Journals John Anderson described the series as "A very funny, quasi-cringy series that takes the Sartre-esque point of view into the great outdoors."

+In the UK, The Guardian gave the show a two-star rating.
+The review noted that, whilst some of the performances were good, "The reworking deviates from the darkness and dread that made the original black comedy so perfect".

 Due to the mostly negative reviews, the show was cancelled after one season.